simvisa logo

 Citizenship takes time to achieve.
 The first step is consulting a qualified immigration lawyer who can help you apply for naturalization.
 After confirming your eligibility, your case will proceed through the following steps:

-• Attend a naturalization interview
+• Completing a naturalization interview

-• Await approval from USCIS officials
+• Awaiting approval from USCIS

-• Take the U.S. Oath of Allegiance
+• Taking the Oath of Allegiance to the United States of America

 The Citizenship Interview and Test